1

 MIG welding, or Metal Inert Gas welding, is a type of welding process that uses a continuous solid wire electrode fed through a welding gun and into the weld pool, joining two base materials together.
 The process uses a shielding gas, typically argon or a mix of argon and carbon dioxide, to protect the weld from contamination.
 MIG welding is known for its speed, ease of use, and ability to weld a variety of metals, making it popular in automotive, construction, and manufacturing industries.
 It's suitable for both thin and thick materials and is often used for welding steel, stainless steel, and aluminum.

-How to make $100,000 as a welder?
+Can you make 200k as a welder?

-Is MIG welding a good career?
+Is MIG welding a good job?

-How much does a MIG welder earn?
+How much does a Mig Welder earn?

 More about Mig Welding jobs